-EBG is headquartered in Aventura FL (Miami area), with offices in New York, Las Vegas, Orlando, Connecticut, and Los Angeles.
+EBG is headquartered in Aventura FL (Miami area), with offices in New York, Las Vegas, Orlando, Austin, Connecticut, and Los Angeles.

 We are looking for a savvy Data Engineer to join our growing team of analytics experts.
 He/She will be in charge to designing, building, integrating data from various sources, and managing big data in the cloud.
 Run ETL (Extract, Transform and Load) on top of big datasets and create data warehouses that can be used for reporting or analysis by the Analytics team.
 The ideal candidate is an experienced data pipeline builder and data wrangler who enjoys optimizing data systems and building them from the ground up.

 They must be self-directed and comfortable supporting the data needs of multiple teams, systems and products.
 The right candidate will be excited by the prospect of optimizing and/or re-designing our company’s data architecture to support our next generation of products and data initiatives.